A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Experiment

+\textbf{Baseline Methods.} We compare PePNet with the state-of-the-art time series predicting methods and popular workload predicting models and the variants of PePNet : Autoformer (Autof) \cite{NEURIPS2021_bcc0d400}, LSTM with attention mechanism (LSTMa) \cite{zhu2019novel}, Informer (Inf) \cite{zhou2021informer}, L-PAW \cite{chen2019towards}, LSTM \cite{6795963}, GRU \cite{cho2014learning}, Reformer (Ref) \cite{DBLP:conf/iclr/KitaevKL20}, Fedformer (Fedf) \cite{DBLP:conf/icml/ZhouMWW0022}, and Time-MoE (TMoE) \cite{shi2024time}.
+Besides, we implement the backbone-encoder and backbone-decoder as transformer and LSTM respectively and denote them as PeP-T and PePNet.
+Moreover, we also introduce some variants for ablation study.
+We use PeP$^-$ to denote PePNet that removes the Periodicity-Perceived Mechanism.
+We use PeP$^\dagger$ to denote the PePNet that uses MSE as a loss function.
+We use PeP$^\ddagger$ to denote the PePNet that both removes the Periodicity-Perceived Mechanism and does not use AHLF but uses MSE.

-\textbf{Datasets.} We perform experiments on three public datasets: Alibaba's cluster trace v2018\footnote{https://github.com/alibaba/clusterdata}, Dinda's dataset \cite{dinda1999statistical} and Server Machine Dataset (SMD) \cite{su2019robust}.
-These datasets are collected by different organizations with different system configurations.
-Their use can help to verify the generalization of \mn.
+\textbf{Datasets.} We perform experiments on three datasets: Alibaba's cluster trace v2018\footnote{https://github.com/alibaba/clusterdata}, Dinda's dataset collected from Pittsburgh Supercomputing Center \cite{dinda1999statistical} and Server Machine Dataset (SMD) \cite{su2019robust} collected from one of global top-10 Internet companies.
+From different organizations with different system configurations, they can help us to verify the generalization of PePNet.
 We plot the data distribution of different datasets in Fig. \ref{fig:dataDis}.
-It is worth noting that different datasets represent different data distributions: long-tailed distribution (Dinda's dataset), centralized distribution (memory usage of Alibaba2018 and SMD), and relatively even data distribution (CPU usage of Alibaba2018). \begin{itemize} \item \textbf{Dinda's dataset (long-tailed distribution): } Dinda's dataset is collected from two groups of machines.
-The first is the Alpha cluster at the Pittsburgh Supercomputing Center (PSC).
-The second one includes computing servers (Mojave, Sahara), a testbed (manchester1-8), and desktop workstations at Carnegie Mellon University.
-The workload in Dinda's dataset shows significant periodicity and sometimes there are large peaks far above average (long-tailed distribution). \item \textbf{Alibaba2018-Memory (centralized distribution): } Alibaba's cluster trace is sampled from one of Alibaba's production clusters, which includes about 4000 machines' workload in 8 days.
-Memory usage of some machines in this dataset shows relatively significant periodicity and others are aperiodic.
-Memory usage is generally stable and is distributed around a certain value (centralized distribution). \item \textbf{Alibaba2018-CPU (relatively even distribution): } The CPU usage in Alibaba2018 shows more significant periodicity on the heavy workload than the light load.
-Besides, it is highly variable and is distributed relatively even. \item \textbf{SMD dataset (centralized distribution with rare extreme values): } SMD is a new 5-week-long dataset, which is collected from a top 10 Internet company.
-SMD is made up of data from 28 different machines.
-It consists of 38 features, including CPU utilization, memory utilization, disk I/O, etc. The workload in this dataset shows high periodicity.
-Besides, most of the workload of this dataset is concentrated around 10-20, while others are extremely big. \end{itemize} We use the first 1,000,000 lines in Alibaba's dataset and \emph{axp0} in Dinda's dataset.
+It is worth noting that different datasets represent different data distributions: long-tailed distribution (Dinda's dataset), centralized distribution (memory usage of Alibaba2018 and SMD), and relatively even data distribution (CPU usage of Alibaba2018).
+We use the first 1,000,000 lines in Alibaba's dataset and \emph{axp0} in Dinda's dataset.
 The values in Alibaba2018 are utilization percentage and we uniformly scale it to range [0, 1].